frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 }
 ~~~

 Other frames are altered with the same reversing logic.
-There is one
+It includes
-more step regarding the Ack Frame.
+reversing internal structures in a given Frame if any, such as the ACK Frame.

-## Ack Frame's exception
+## Ack Frame's details

 The Ack Frame is reversed as well, but requires further changes on the
-ACK Range's specification.
+ACK Range's specification and ECN Counts.
 The goal is to guarantee no change in
 processing logic of a ACK Frame, and minimal change to existing code.
 We
 have for this proposal the ACK Frame reversed: